caribbeanai/aiplaybook/README.md

 **The Definitive AI Guide for Latin America, The Americas & Multi-Caribbean (LATAMC)**

 This is the most comprehensive, evidence-based collection of AI use cases, tools, and implementation guides ever assembled specifically for Latin America and the Caribbean.
-Covering **every country and jurisdiction** across the region — from Mexico and Brazil to the smallest island territories — this playbook gives businesses, entrepreneurs, government agencies, professionals, and individuals the practical AI knowledge they need to compete and thrive in the modern economy.
+Covering **every country and jurisdiction** across the region, from Mexico and Brazil to the smallest island territories, this playbook gives businesses, entrepreneurs, government agencies, professionals, and individuals the practical AI knowledge they need to compete and thrive in the modern economy.

-Whether you are a **farmer in Jamaica**, a **fintech founder in Colombia**, a **teacher in Brazil**, a **public servant in Trinidad**, or an **entrepreneur in Mexico** — this guide has actionable, evidence-based AI use cases built for your reality.
+Whether you are a **farmer in Jamaica**, a **fintech founder in Colombia**, a **teacher in Brazil**, a **public servant in Trinidad**, or an **entrepreneur in Mexico**, this guide has actionable, evidence-based AI use cases built for your reality.

 ---